- Most energy-efficient cat door for doors

 - Self-frames to all doors 1/2" to 1 3/4" thick.
 Adjusting the single flap to less than 1 3/8" requires cutting the trim frame with a jigsaw.

-- 6" x 11" flap is taller and narrower to accommodate cats of all sizes.
+- 6" x 11" flap is taller and narrower to accommodate both small and large cats.

 - The environmentally friendly, polyolefin-polymer flap remains flexible in temperatures as low as -40 degrees Fahrenheit/ degrees Celsius and resists sun warping.